mllite/sklearn2sql-demo/notebooks/sql_rationale.md

 * SQL makes communication between developers of different cultures easy : an android developer can share machine learning code with a python scikit-learn developer and an R data scientist in a transparent way while using an in-memory embedded database (SQLITE for example) to evaluate the model predictions inside the application code.
 * SQL is natual as a pivot environemnt when translating machine learning models for integration purposes.
 Any model (think of an old SAS or SPSS model ;) can be easily translated into SQL and its SQL "expression" can then be integrated as a component in any other programming language.
 This is the most straightforward mode of reviving "legacy" models.
 * Our [benchmarks](https://github.com/antoinecarme/sklearn2sql_heroku/blob/master/Quality/extensive_tests-debrief.ipynb) show that the generated SQL code, even when very large, executes properly on the major market databases (without extra configuration/tuning).
+* Model quality leads to simpler SQL deployment.
+A more robust model (uses less variables, through regularization or feature selection for example) generates smaller and faster SQL code.
+Only used variables appear in the SQL code.
+SQL code length can be also seen as a "measure" of model complexity.